 - electronic throttle body (JLU Solution)

-The JLU has been known to emit a high pitched squealing noise which stems from the electronic throttle body.
+The JLU has been known to emit a high-pitched squealing noise that stems from the electronic throttle body.
 Pop in at your local dealership and they’ll have you know its “normal” behavior for the JLU throttle body.
-It’s a common “symptom” with all JLU Wranglers, and Chrysler/Jeep have no intention on rectifying or changing anything in the near future.
+It’s a common “symptom” with all JLU Wranglers, and Chrysler/Jeep has no intention of rectifying or changing anything in the near future.